badrddinb/spring-ioc/README.md

-# spring-ioc
+# spring-ioc-xml
-Spring Inversion of Control
+Spring Inversion of Control using xml configuration